Professional associations, reference sources, specialist libraries and websites

 The (ONS) is the government department responsible for collecting and publishing official statistics about the UK's society and economy.

+Browse free data sets on Quandl.
 Acts as a repository of time-series data on the internet, tailored for academics, researchers, students and other data professionals.
 It allows you to quickly access numerical data in any format you want.
-Over 7 million time-series datasets in the domains of economics, finance, demography, society, markets, energy, health and education from a variety of reliable public sources: every single dataset comes with a link back to its original source, so users can always validate and attribute the data correctly.
+Over 7 million time-series datasets in the domains of economics, finance and demography from a variety of reliable public sources: every single dataset comes with a link back to its original source, so users can always validate and attribute the data correctly.

 Contains reports providing overviews on industries, economics, forecasts and country statistics.
 Also provides reports on current business, media trends including digital markets.